1. How much does it cost to work with you?

 4. What do I get?

-After acceptance of the proposal and signing of the contract, I will begin initial sketches that I will show you first.
+After acceptance of the proposal and agreement of the contract terms, I will begin initial sketches or wireframes.
 One design has begun, a presentation of the project will be shown in a variety of contexts to visualize the design and how it adapts.
+Revision rounds and timelines will be specified in the contract.
+For hourly rates, you can go through as many rounds of revisions as needed.
+For flat rate projects, I only provide 3 rounds of revisions plus the initial version - additional rounds will be then charged with my hourly rate until completed.

 5. What forms of payment do you accept?